Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Xiyou (希有): Xiyou means “rare” in the Chinese language.
 It is also the name of an immense bird mentioned in several ancient Chinese texts.
 According to these accounts, the wingspan of Xiyou stretches over a thousand Chinese miles.

 - Xuanwu (玄武): The Black Tortoise.
-One of the Four Symbols of the Chinese cosmology and guardian of the north.
+One of the Four Symbols of Chinese cosmology and guardian of the north.
 In Feng Shui, the Black Tortoise is associated with water.
 It is also commonly portrayed as a tortoise with a serpent entwined around it.

 - Yayu (猰貐): In ancient Chinese myths, Yayu was a benevolent supernatural creature that was unfortunately killed by Wei, one of the 28 Constellation Gods.
 After resurrection by heaven, Yayu transformed into a savage, man-eating beast.
 Yayu was ultimately killed again by the legendary Chinese archer, Hou Yi.